or

 Source: Getty Images

-After a long and seriously unforgiving winter, folks in the Northern Hemisphere are finally reaping the benefits of summer, as June 21 marks the official 2021 summer solstice.
+After a long and seriously unforgiving winter, folks in the Northern Hemisphere are finally getting ready for a warm summer, as June 20 marks the official 2024 summer solstice.
 Many of us are already marking our calendars with beach days, hikes, and picnics galore — but if you're looking to tap into the spiritual aspect of the seasonal shift, there are several solstice rituals you can do to welcome summer, in all its glory.

 Article continues below advertisement

-From gifting friends with sachets as a natural mosquito deterrent, to enjoying a seasonal feast of locally-grown goodies, there are so many fun ways to welcome and celebrate summer, sustainably.
+From gifting friends with sachets as a natural mosquito deterrent, to enjoying a seasonal feast of locally-grown goodies, there are so many fun ways to celebrate summer on the summer solstice.

-If you aren't familiar with suncatchers, according to Express, they are colorful, see-through ornaments that are generally hung by the window.
-The sunlight moves through it, bringing positive energy to the indoors, and if it's decked out with a prism, it will disperse rainbow light to your room.
-Whether you decide to buy or make one is entirely up to you — this recycled water bottle suncatcher is easy and upcycles used materials that would otherwise be tossed.
+If you aren't familiar with suncatchers, they are colorful, see-through ornaments that are generally hung by the window.
+As explained by Express, sunlight moves through a suncatcher, bringing positive energy to the indoors — and if it's decked out with a prism, it will disperse rainbow light around your room.
+Whether you decide to buy or make one is entirely up to you.
+We're fans of this recycled water bottle suncatcher DIY, as it's easy and upcycles used materials that would otherwise be tossed.

 Article continues below advertisement